 Nothing in this world is foolproof but there are certainly steps that you can take now at your current job that will make you less vulnerable during a recession.

-It all starts with being an engaged employer who strives to always exceed expectations at work.
+It all starts with being an engaged employee who strives to always exceed expectations at work.

 Interested in learning more about what you can do to recession-proof your career?
-Sign up for Work It Daily's free tutorial "How To Prepare Your Career For A Recession" today.
-It's not a matter of if a recession is coming, it's when!
-Watching this tutorial is the first first step to preparing your career for the recession.
-Work It Daily can also help you with your career planning.
+Sign up for Work It Daily's FREE tutorial "How To Prepare Your Career For A Recession" today!

-- 3 Ways To Emphasize Your ROI On Your Resume - Work It Daily ... ›
+- How To Prepare Your Career For The Next Recession - Work It Daily ... ›